CSSThreads/Themd/README.md

 -> Web branch   : have all themd pages file with the `index.html` that is the entry point for the GitHub pages

+=> Deploy to GitHub Pages using GitHub Actions